 For Payment: We may use and disclose health information about you so that the treatment and services you receive from us may be billed to and payment collected from you, an insurance company, a state Medicaid agency or a third party.
 For example, we may need to give your health insurance plan information about your office visit so your health plan will pay us or reimburse you for the visit.
 Alternatively, we may need to give your health information to the state Medicaid agency so that we may be reimbursed for providing services to you.
 In some instances, we may need to tell your health plan about a treatment you are going to receive to obtain prior approval or to determine whether your plan will cover the treatment.

 For Healthcare Operations: We may use and disclose health information about you for operations of our healthcare practice.
 These uses and disclosures are necessary to run our practice and make sure that all of our patients receive quality care.
 For example, we may use health information to review our treatment and services and to evaluate the performance of our staff in caring for you.
 We may also combine health information about many patients to decide what additional services we should offer, what services are not needed, whether certain new treatments are effective, or to compare how we are doing with others and to see where we can make improvements.
+We may provide your health information to outside entities and persons such as our attorneys, accountants, consultants and others that provide services to us or on our behalf.
 We may remove information that identifies you from this set of health information so others may use it to study healthcare delivery without learning who our specific patients are.

 Appointment Reminders: We may use and disclose health information to contact you as a reminder that you have an appointment.
 Please let us know if you do not wish to have us contact you concerning your appointment, or if you wish to have us use a different telephone number or address to contact you for this purpose.